scloud19/SECipedia/Node/http.md

 					When an agent as utilized the req will default to 'Connection: keep-alive' keep-alive allows us to use a single TCP connection to send/receive multiple HTTP requests/responses.
 							If not used, a new connection will be established for every REQ/RESP pair.

+						This will notify Node that the connection to the server should be persisted until the next request

 					Possible Vals
 						undefined
 							use globalAgent for this host and port